mattydevicce/pluto/u1-becoming-a-developer/d01-introductions/star-wars-activity.md

 Working in the command line is a key skill to develop as a programmer.
 It's a big break from what you're used to, and practice makes (eventually) perfect.
 Let's explore the Star Wars narrative using the command line!

-Please record your commands underneath each bullet point in this markdown. **What is a markdown you ask?** You should have pulled another markdown about markdowns in your class folder for today.

 ####"A New Hope"
 ######Act I